-Boyce, a Democrat, was the representative for South Carolina's 6th congressional district from 1859 to 1861.
+Boyce was the representative for South Carolina’s 6th congressional district and was a Democrat.
+He served from 1859 to 1861.

 From Dec 1853 to Dec 1860, Boyce missed 681 of 2,199 roll call votes, which is 31.0%.
 This is worse than the median of 24.1% among the lifetime records of representatives serving in Dec 1860.
 The chart below reports missed votes over time.

 |Dec 1853-Mar 1854||114||29||25.4%||61st|